microsoft/UE4TelemetryVisualizer/docs/UE4_Instructions.md

 FTelemetry::Orientation(rotator.Vector())
 ```

-2. Provide data that you would like to view
+2. Values need specific names in order for the visualizer to recognize them

     + For percentages, either prefix your property with “pct_” or use the construction shortcut Percentage.
 This will let the visualizer know that the value is a float between 0 and 100.